bettertools/zigenesis/README.md

 - it supports cross-compilation without having to install extra pieces for each target
 - it can build static binaries out of the box
 - it is the smallest toolchain that supports these features
+- it has a path to bootstrap from C (for obscure platforms that only provide a C compiler)
 - it includes a build system

 Once a project can be built with Zig, it also means that project can be built for any target supported by Zig.